 She includes links to other videos within the video description if newer yogis want to learn more about what was covered in the video.
 This encourages viewers to keep watching.

-Use video tags to grow your exposure
+Use video tags to help YouTube understand your content and grow your exposure

 Like the description, video tags help YouTube’s algorithm understand the contents of your video.